taylorwood/taylorwood.github.io/_posts/2015-07-04-markov-text.markdown

 Some of these techniques are also applied in my [previous text classification posts]({% post_url 2015-06-15-text-classification %}).
 You may recognize that we're forming *n*-grams from the text using a sliding window (`Seq.windowed`), where *n* is `pairSize`.
 If our book is *really* big then we may consider a streamed/lazily evaluated approach, but this is a blog post.

 At this point you need a book.
 May I suggest one of the timeless classics available from [Project Gutenberg](https://www.gutenberg.org)?
-I'll use [Franz Kafka's](https://en.wikipedia.org/wiki/Franz_Kafka) rather neurotic Metamorphosis --- where the main character Jeff Goldblum builds a machine to transform himself into a roach.
+I'll use [Franz Kafka's](https://en.wikipedia.org/wiki/Franz_Kafka) rather neurotic Metamorphosis---where the main character Jeff Goldblum builds a machine to transform himself into a roach.

 Let us build a windowed sequence of roach poetry, with trigrams: